Here is our summary of First-time Buyer Information

 – Once you are satisfied that your financing is in place & and the property meets your expectations, you remove your subjects and give a deposit to make your contract “firm and binding.”
 The amount you give for the deposit forms part of your down payment.
 Congratulations!!
 You have bought a home!!

 – Then approximately 2 weeks before closing, you may have an appointment with the bank that has given you the mortgage.
 They often call this the “branch fulfillment” appointment where you may be required to show your ID, choose a payment frequency, and have any questions answered.
-Not all lenders have the appointment, it depends on which bank you end up dealing with.
+Not all lenders have the appointment, it depends on which bank you are approved with.

 – Once the branch fulfillment appointment is complete, the mortgage instructions are released to your lawyer or notary’s office, and preparation of the conveyance and mortgage documents begins.